 A user inside a Singularity container is the same user as outside the container

 This is one of Singularities defining characteristics.
 It allows a user (that may already have shell access to a particular host) to simply run a command inside of a container image as themselves.
 Here is a scenario to help articulate this:

-%SERVER is a shared multi-tenant resource to a number of users and as a result it is a large expensive resource far exceeding the resources of my personal workstation.
-But because it is a shared system, no users have root access and it is a controlled environment managed by a staff of system administrators.
-To keep the system secure, only the system administrators are granted root access and they control the state of the operating system.
-If a user is able to escalate to root (even within a container) on %SERVER, they can do bad things to the network, cause denial of service to the host (as well as other hosts on the same network), and may have unrestricted access to file systems reachable by the container.
+%SERVER and %CLUSTER are large expensive systems with resources far exceeding those of my personal workstation.
+But because the are shared systems, no users have root access.
+The environments are tightly controlled and managed by a staff of system administrators.
+To keep these systems secure, only the system administrators are granted root access and they control the state of the operating systems and installed applications.
+If a user is able to escalate to root (even within a container) on %SERVER or %CLUSTER, they can do bad things to the network, cause denial of service to the host (as well as other hosts on the same network), and may have unrestricted access to file systems reachable by the container.